How to buy the best PC

 There was once a time when the term 'PC' was straightforward and simple.
 Nowadays, though, there are three key sub-divisions that you should be aware of before you go out to buy a new computer.
 There's the all-in-one, the mini-all-in-one and the desktop (also known as 'tower').
 This guide will help you decide which is best for your needs, and what to expect from each.

-This is the most common PC we review, often written as simply 'AIO'.
+This is the most common PC we review, often written simply as 'AIO'.
 The workings of the PC itself live inside the slim monitor.
 AIOs are great for saving space (and money).
 Fewer cables means they're nice and tidy, need only one plug socket and require very little set-up.
 There's also a huge range of them, from the most impressive and expensive Apple iMac to the most bare-bones, budget Windows machine.

 - Healthy market with lots of reviewed models